 In the classroom, he has similar experiences.
 “I couldn’t be happier with the criminal justice program,” Foley says.
 He praises the quality of the instructors, noting how they bring real-world experiences to their courses from their many years of work in the profession.
 “The program gives you a tremendous amount of insight into what to expect when you’re working in the field,” Foley says.
 “The professors have so many stories and firsthand experiences that you can’t learn out of a textbook.”

 He also learned about the criminal justice world through an internship with the Hudson, N.H.
-Police Department this past summer.
+Police Department.
 Foley shadowed police officers, responded to calls for assistance, and visited a jail to transport a prisoner.
 “It was definitely the best experience I’ve ever had,” he says.